threefoldtech/rmb-rs/docs/readme.md

 Relay now has an in-memory ranking system to rank its known relays according to their known mean failure rate over a recent configured period of time (time window).

-The ranking system used to give a hint to the router (when a twin has multiple configured relays on-chain) to try the relays that have a higher chance of working first, minimizing routing messages to services that failed recently (minimizing the latency).
+The ranking system used to give a hint to the router (when a twin has multiple configured relays on-registrar) to try the relays that have a higher chance of working first, minimizing routing messages to services that failed recently (minimizing the latency).

 The rank of a relay will heal over time because the system will only consider failures in the recent time frame, allowing the router to revisit the relay and distribute the load between all working services.
 For relays with the same failure rate, the order will be randomized.